dsnet/termijack/README.md

 ![after_hijack](http://code.digital-static.net/termijack/raw/tip/doc/after_hijack_lite.png)

 The termijack script also allows the ability to mirror the standard streams to/from the hijacked process.
-This means that the new stdin and hijacked stdin will be multiplexed to the target process.
+This means that the hijacked stdin and hijacker's stdin will be multiplexed to the target process.
 Additionally, and stdout or stderr coming from the hijacked process will be sent to both the hijacked virtual terminal and to the hijacker's virtual terminal.
 This setup looks something like the following:

 ![after_hijack_reflect](http://code.digital-static.net/termijack/raw/tip/doc/after_hijack_reflect_lite.png)